 Previewing new features

-DealTrack needs to incorporate a number of important attributes.
+Enable needs to incorporate a number of important attributes.
 It must conform to the requirements defined in the functional specification, be secure, reliable, efficient, maintainable and provide a high standard of usability for end users.
-Despite each update being tested in-house in line with our development teams rigorous testing procedures, we also encourage clients to log into DealTrack for a sneak preview of new features.
+Despite each update being tested in-house in line with our development teams rigorous testing procedures, we also encourage clients to log into Enable for a sneak preview of new features.

 Each update is first released to your UAT (user acceptance testing) environment, providing the perfect opportunity to try out the latest changes.